More Tories declare loyalties as Wallace rules himself out of leadership race

 MPs Chloe Smith, Julian Knight and Jackie-Doyle Price have backed Ms Truss, while Tory peer and minister Lord Goldsmith has said Mr Zahawi “stands apart from most rivals”.

-Gosport MP Dame Caroline Dinenage also declared her support for Ms Mordaunt.
+Gosport MP Dame Caroline Dinenage has declared her support for Ms Mordaunt, while former ministers Chris Philp and Rachel Maclean have said Mr Javid would be their choice for PM.

 The leadership bids to date have coincided with some controversy over the appointment of new ministers to Boris Johnson’s caretaker Cabinet.